Mary Agnes Bishop: Affiliations

 Always interested in equal suffrage, she registered with the first women voters.
 Another reform measure that interested her was the prohibition of the liquor traffic, and she was active as a member of the Women's Christian Temperance Union.
 During World War I, she was occupied with writing, knitting, and doing other work for the men in service, as a member of the Red Cross and the Hospital Aid Association.
 She was also a member of the District Nurse Association, the Day Nursery Association, Parents' and Teachers' Association, Women's City Club of Boston, Quincy Woman's Club, Wollaston Woman's Club, Professional Woman's Club, the Presidents' Club, the Washington American League of Penwomen, the New York Women's Press Club, and other organizations.

 Personal life

 Her marriage to Frederick Herbert Bishop of Wollaston, Massachusetts, manager of the Universal Winding Company of Boston, took place at Grafton, September 21, 1889.
-Although she had no children of her own, she was a mother to Frederick's child by his first marriage, a son, Francis Herbert Boshop (b.
+Although she had no children of her own, she was a mother to Frederick's child by his first marriage, a son, Francis Herbert Bishop (b.
 1886).
-Four additional other children were taken into the home: Grace Irene, Walter Howard Olilver, Miriam Nelson, and Virginia.
+Four additional other children were taken into the home: Grace Irene, Walter Howard Oliver, Miriam Nelson, and Virginia.